-MS SQLServer Database Sensor User Guide
+MSSQL Server Database Connector User Guide

 Overview

-The MS SQL Server Database Sensor queries SQL Server system views to determine the encryption state for all databases on the target SQL Server instance.
-For encrypted databases, this sensor captures the encryption method and algorithm, along with Data Encryption Key (DEK) details.
-When Transparent Data Encryption (TDE) is enabled and protected by a certificate, the sensor also collects associated X.509 certificate metadata and other relevant cryptographic attributes.
-The sensor then sends these findings to Keyfactor’s AgileSec platform.
+The MSSQL Server Database Connector queries MSSQL views to determine the encryption state for all databases on the target SQL Server instance.
+For encrypted databases, this Connector captures the encryption method and algorithm, along with Data Encryption Key (DEK) details.

 What Gets Scanned